Alan Lake

-Alan Lake (24 November 1940 – 10 October 1984) was an English actor, best known as the third and final husband of screen star Diana Dors.
+Alan Lake (24 November 1940 – 10 October 1984) was an English actor and the third and final husband of screen star Diana Dors.

 Biography

 Alan Lake was born in Stoke-on-Trent, Staffordshire on 24 November 1940.
-He studied acting at RADA, and began to work in television roles in 1964.
+He studied acting at RADA and began to work in television roles in 1964.

-He is best known as the third husband of the actress Diana Dors, whom he met on the set of the 1968 television series The Inquisitors.
+He was the third husband of the actress Diana Dors, whom he met on the set of the 1968 television series The Inquisitors.
 He was initially not keen on Dors; his reaction on finding that he would be working with her was, "Oh no, not Madame Tits and Lips!", but within days, they had fallen in love and were married on 23 November 1968.
-Their stormy marriage produced a son, Jason David (1969 - 2019).
+Their stormy marriage produced a son, Jason David Dors Lake (11 November 1969 – 14 November 2019).
 Lake also had a daughter, Catherine Emma, born in 1967 with casting director Pamela Brown.
-Diana and Alan worked together in the early 1970s, on stage in plays such as Three Months Gone, for which Dors received her best critical reviews since Yield to the Night.They also received an offer to appear together in a TV sitcom, Queenie's Castle.
+Diana and Alan worked together in the early 1970s, on stage in plays such as Three Months Gone, for which Dors received her best critical reviews since Yield to the Night.
+They also received an offer to appear together in a TV sitcom, Queenie's Castle.

 In July 1970, Lake was involved in a pub brawl for which he was sentenced to 18 months in prison, although he was released after serving a year.
-His friend, the singer Leapy Lee, was sentenced to three years for unlawfully wounding the pub's relief manager and was released after a year.
+His friend, the singer Leapy Lee, was sentenced to three years for unlawfully wounding the pub's relief manager and was also released after a year.
 Lake was a keen horseman, and on his release from prison Dors presented him with a mare named Sapphire.
 In 1972, Lake was unseated when the horse ran into the bough of a tree.
-He broke his back, and initially it was thought he might spend the rest of his life in a wheelchair.
-However, he was walking again within three weeks.
+His back was broken, and initially it was thought he might spend the rest of his life in a wheelchair, but he was walking again within three weeks.
 After leaving hospital, unable to work while he recovered, and in severe pain, he began drinking heavily.
 Dors said of him at this time: "alcohol had unleashed a monster, uncontrollable and frightening".